George Bernard Shaw: London

 For the next four years Shaw made a negligible income from writing, and was subsidised by his mother.
 In 1881, for the sake of economy, and increasingly as a matter of principle, he became a vegetarian.
-He grew a beard to hide a facial scar left by smallpox.
+In the same year he suffered an attack of smallpox; eventually he grew a beard to hide the resultant facial scar.
 In rapid succession he wrote two more novels: The Irrational Knot (1880) and Love Among the Artists (1881), but neither found a publisher; each was serialised a few years later in the socialist magazine Our Corner.

 In 1880 Shaw began attending meetings of the Zetetical Society, whose objective was to "search for truth in all matters affecting the interests of the human race".
 Here he met Sidney Webb, a junior civil servant who, like Shaw, was busy educating himself.
 Despite difference of style and temperament, the two quickly recognised qualities in each other and developed a lifelong friendship.
 Shaw later reflected: "You knew everything that I didn't know and I knew everything you didn't know ...
 We had everything to learn from one another and brains enough to do it".

 Shaw's next attempt at drama was a one-act playlet in French, Un Petit Drame, written in 1884 but not published in his lifetime.
 In the same year the critic William Archer suggested a collaboration, with a plot by Archer and dialogue by Shaw.
 The project foundered, but Shaw returned to the draft as the basis of Widowers' Houses in 1892, and the connection with Archer proved of immense value to Shaw's career.